Aukštieji Paneriai: 20th century

 As result of Russia's withdrawal from World War I, and the signing of the Treaty of Brest-Litovsk, the area was occupied by German forces and transferred to Lithuania.
 With Germany's defeat several months later the territory underwent significant political upheaval, but following the Lithuanian–Bolshevik War, Polish-Bolshevik War, and the Polish-Lithuanian War, it eventually became part of Poland.
 In 1939, after the invasion of Poland, the village was captured by the Soviet Union and transferred to Lithuania, only to be reannexed by Soviets the following year.

-Between July 1941, and August 1944, Paneriai became the mass murder site of approximately 70,000 Jews, 20,000 Polish intelligents, and 8,000 Russian POWs.
-The executions were planned and carried out by German units of SD and SS with help from local collaborationists Special SD and Security Police Squad.
+Between July 1941, and August 1944, Paneriai became the mass murder site of approximately 70,000 Jews, 20,000 Polish intelligentsia members, and 8,000 Russian POWs.
+The executions were planned and carried out by German units of SD and SS with help from local Lithuanian collaborationists Special SD and Security Police Squad.
 The site of the massacre is commemorated by a memorial to the victims of the Holocaust, a memorial to the Polish victims and a small museum.

 Since 1990, again part of independent Lithuania, it was incorporated to the city of Vilnius as one of its districts.